GhostGamedev/ghostgamedev.github.io/posts/drafts/2025-11-21-beginner-gamedev.md

 I suppose I'm currently trying these things, and I'll see how it goes!

-However, due to "life", gamedev things are currently extremely slow for me, but hey!
+Admittedly, due to "life things", gamedev things are currently extremely slow for me, but hey!
 It's still going!
 And, that's what matters! 🙂

+I hope you enjoyed this story and I look forward
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0MzI1NzA0NDMsNzYzNzcxMTE0LDcxOT
-kxNDYyNSwtNjgxNTc4MTBdfQ==
+eyJoaXN0b3J5IjpbOTEwMjg1MDk1LDc2Mzc3MTExNCw3MTk5MT
+Q2MjUsLTY4MTU3ODEwXX0=
 -->